Of all the various practices in the SEO industry, link building is perhaps treated with the most caution, and rightly so.

 Link building is a practice which requires time, patience, and a great deal of effort.
 Consequently, it can be tempting to resort to buying links to speed up the practice.
 However, Google clearly states that exchanging money (or any other form of payment) for links can negatively impact a website’s ranking in the search engines.
 Therefore, it simply is not worth the risk.

 Many sites fall into this quick and easy approach to link building at the long term detriment to search engine success – avoid this.
-Instead, take a leaf out of the Tortoise and the Hair – and remember that slow and steady wins the race.
+Instead, take a leaf out of the tortoise and the hare – and remember that slow and steady wins the race.

 Here is a super-useful guide full of tools for off-page SEO and link building